shizhehe/cartridges/README.md

 #### Step 1.2: Prepare an Inference Server

 Self-study requires an inference server to generate the synthetic conversations.
+We need to configure a [`Client`](./cartridges/clients/base.py#L10) object that points to the inference server.
 We support two options:
 - [Tokasaurus](https://github.com/ScalingIntelligence/tokasaurus) (recommended) - We ran all of our experiments with Tokasaurus, which provides higher throughput generation and is easier to modify.
 - [SGLang](https://github.com/sgl-project/sglang) - We're also providing support for SGLang, but we have not tested it extensively.